MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 2. Your PowerShell session should still be connected to Microsoft Graph PowerShell from the prior lab.
 However, if you previously closed PowerShell and just reopened it, then import the Microsoft.Graph.Identity.DirectoryManagement sub-module using the steps from the prior lab exercise.

-3. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
-Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
-At the command prompt, type the following command, and then press Enter:   <br/>

-		Set-ExecutionPolicy unrestricted

-	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

-4. To perform Microsoft 365 user maintenance tasks in Microsoft Graph PowerShell, you must first import the Microsoft.Graph.Users sub-module and request Read/Write permissions.
+3. To perform Microsoft 365 user maintenance tasks in Microsoft Graph PowerShell, you must first import the Microsoft.Graph.Users sub-module and request Read/Write permissions.
 To import this sub-module, type the following command at the command prompt and then press Enter:   <br/>

 		Import-Module Microsoft.Graph.Users

-5. In the earlier lab exercise, you connected to Microsoft Graph and requested "Directory.ReadWrite.All" permissions to run the cmdlets that restored the deleted group.
+4. In the earlier lab exercise, you connected to Microsoft Graph and requested "Directory.ReadWrite.All" permissions to run the cmdlets that restored the deleted group.
 To update User and role objects in this task, Holly must now request Read/Write permissions for these objects.
 To request these permissions, type the following command at the command prompt and then press Enter:  <br/>

 		Connect-MgGraph -Scopes 'User.ReadWrite.All', 'RoleManagement.ReadWrite.Directory'

-6. In the **Pick and account** window that appears, select Holly Dickson's account.
+5. In the **Pick and account** window that appears, select Holly Dickson's account.

-7. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box, and then select **Accept**.
+6. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box, and then select **Accept**.

-8. Holly wants to assign **Patti Fernandez** to the **Service Support Administrator** role.
+7. Holly wants to assign **Patti Fernandez** to the **Service Support Administrator** role.
 To assign a role using Microsoft Graph PowerShell module, you must first obtain the Object ID of the user and the Object ID of the role. <br/>

 	To obtain Patti's Object ID, type the following command to display the object ID and display name for all users and then press Enter: <br/>

 		Get-MgUser -All | Format-List Id, DisplayName

-9. You must now obtain the ObjectID of the Service Support Administrator role so that you can assign it to Patti using the role's ObjectID.
+8. You must now obtain the ObjectID of the Service Support Administrator role so that you can assign it to Patti using the role's ObjectID.
 However, in Microsoft Graph PowerShell, you can only assign roles that have been "enabled".
 Enabled roles are roles that were either enabled from a role template, or they're roles that have already been assigned to users through PowerShell or the Microsoft 365 admin center. <br/>

 	To view all the enabled roles in Microsoft 365, enter the following command at the command prompt and then press Enter: <br/>